 This type of antique mirror was produced in ancient places such as Egypt, Mesopotamia, and China.
 They were made from metals with reflective surfaces.
 It is referred to as ‘handheld’ because it usually comes with an adorned handle attached to it.

-In the 1800s, the antique handheld mirror was quite the trend for Victorian women, and it was also coated with porcelain backs in France and Germany.
+In the 1800s, the antique handheld mirror was quite the trend for Victorian women.
+It was also coated with porcelain backs in France and Germany.

 Antique Wall Mirrors